General

 While conducting cold outreach on an ABM basis, you'll want to explore creating additional limits to avoid saturating those accounts with cold emails:

-• Minimum Spacing: The minimum time gap between sending an email to another contact at the same account.
+• Minimum Spacing: Time gap between emails to contacts at the same account

-• Active Contacts: Number of contacts who can be emailed within 30 days.
+• Active Contacts: Maximum number of contacts emailed per account within 30 days

 Here are some guidelines to follow based on business sizes: